 The answers provided by both cattle and pig veterinarians on the prophylactic use of drugs show a certain discrepancy between what is recommended in all guidelines (strict limitation of prophylactic use of antibiotics) and what happens in daily practice.
-It is necessary to underline, however, some peculiarities that concern the different types of animal rearing.
-In some types of animal rearing, for example, in pigs, the use of 'per os' antimicrobials is commonly carried out (Burow et al. 2014) through medicated feeds in particularly stressful phases of the production cycle (Li 2017).
+It is necessary to underline, however, some peculiarities that concern the different types of breeding.
+In some types of breeding, for example, in pigs, the use of "per os" antimicrobials is commonly carried out (Burow et al. 2014) through medicated feeds in particularly stressful phases of the production cycle (Li 2017).
 Therefore, medicated feed can be applied for both therapeutic and prophylactic purposes.

-Another important factor to be taken into account for the interpretation of the data concerns the type of cattle rearing; the study did not discriminate between dairy cow, fed lot cattle and veal calf production.
-Each type of animal rearing has specific characteristics regarding the administration of drugs for prophylactic use; as an example, we should consider the possible extensive use of dry cow therapy in dairy cattle (Wittek et al. 2018).
+Another important factor to be taken into account for the interpretation of the data concerns the type of cattle breeding; the study did not discriminate between dairy cow, fed lot cattle and veal calf production.
+Each type of breeding has specific characteristics regarding the administration of drugs for prophylactic use; as an example, we should consider the possible extensive use of antibiotics in dairy cattle during the dry period (Wittek et al. 2018).

-Regarding the frequency of drug prescription for therapeutic use, we observed a difference between veterinarians of cattle and pigs (Table 2) that reflects, again, the different approach to health problems in these two types of rearing systems.
-A greater frequency (daily) of drug prescription for therapeutic use can be connected to a greater demand for clinical interventions on single animals, as probably happens in cattle operations; however, in pigs daily drug prescription for prophylactic use is more relevant, assisting to the overall health management (and treatment) of animal groups (Table 2).
+Regarding the frequency of drug prescription for therapeutic use, we observed a difference between veterinarians of cattle and pigs (Figure 3) that reflects, again, the different approach to health problems in these two types of breeding systems.
+A greater frequency (daily) of drug prescription for therapeutic use can be connected to a greater demand for clinical interventions on single animals, as probably happens in cattle operations; however, in pigs daily drug prescription for prophylactic use is more relevant, assisting to the overall health management (and treatment) of animal groups (Figure 2).

-Finally, potential factors influencing the choice of the antibiotic by the veterinarian were evaluated (Table 4).
-The 'efficacy' of the antibiotic and veterinary 'field experience' were the two common factors between cattle and pig rearing and were considered the most important for identifying the antibiotic to be used.
-For cattle veterinarians, it was essential to evaluate, among other factors, the 'duration of the withdrawal period', i.e. the waiting period since the last treatment, before using the animal products for human consumption (e.g. milk).
+Finally, potential factors influencing the choice of the antibiotic by the veterinarian were evaluated (Table 3).
+The "efficacy" of the antibiotic and veterinary "field experience" were the two common factors between cattle and pig breeding and were considered the most important for identifying the antibiotic to be used.
+For cattle veterinarians, it was essential to evaluate, among other factors, the "duration of the withdrawal period", i.e. the waiting period since the last treatment, before using the animal products for human consumption (e.g. milk).
 In dairy cows, the length of the withdrawal period was an important parameter to estimate the economic losses due to antimicrobial treatment, which mainly resulted from failure to collect and sell the milk produced from treated lactating cows (Shim et al. 2004).
 Training and scientific knowledge as well as regulatory aspects were important for pig veterinarians.
 External elements, such as advertising, the opinion of pharmacists, representatives from pharmaceutical companies or the opinion of farmers, did not seem to influence veterinarians' choice of antibiotics.
+The indication to avoid using critically important antimicrobials (CIAs) arose in the middle of the ranking, suggesting that this element was not particularly known or understood by professionals.